 This means you want to treat all wakings between 12 – 5 am as “night wakings” to encourage your baby to fall back asleep.
 Keep the room dark with minimal stimulation.

-When your baby wakes- change his diaper, put his sleep sack back on and feed him in the dark.
+When your baby wakes, change his diaper, put his sleep sack back on and feed and burp him in the dark.
 Then cross your fingers and hope he falls back asleep!

 Once your newborn has consolidated his first “nighttime” between midnight – 5 am, he’ll start adding hours as he grows each month.
 He’ll add hours in the evening and early morning, and before you know it he’ll be sleeping longer at night.